· · AI

 The Microsoft Copilot Cowork convergence

-Copilot Cowork runs entirely in your M365 tenant, handles multi-step long-running tasks, and can access your organizational data natively.
+Copilot Cowork runs in your M365 tenant, handles multi-step long-running tasks, and can access your organizational data natively.
 Unlike Claude’s Cowork which operates on local files, Microsoft’s implementation is cloud-first.
 Both benefit from the same document preparation: clean metadata, consistent naming, manageable file sizes, and structured content.

 Worth discussing for your situation?
 Reach out.